g0rbe/CEH/06_System_Hacking.md

 - Burp Suite
 - Browser Exploitation Framework (BeEF)

-**Replay Attack** : Capture the packets and extract information such as password from it.
-Then generating a replay traffic with the injection of extracted information to gain access to the system.
+**Replay Attack** : Capture the packets and extract information such as passwords from it.
+Then generating replay traffic with the injection of extracted information to gain access to the system.

 #### Default Password

 Gain access to the system by using the preconfigured password.
-The default password can be find on the manufacturer site or through online tools.
+The default password can be found on the manufacturer site or through online tools.

 #### Offline Attack

 ##### Pre-computed hashes and Rainbow table

 Comparing a password using a rainbow table.
-Rainbow Table is the pregenerated hashes of the words in a dictionary or the combination of characters.
+Rainbow Table is the pre-generated hashes of the words in a dictionary or the combination of characters.
-The advantage of Rainbow Table is the speed, because it takes less time to compare the hashes.
+The advantage of Rainbow Table is the speed because it takes less time to compare the hashes.
 The disadvantage is the time and storage, it takes much more time and storage to compute and store the hashes.

 ##### Distributed Network Attack (DNA)

 Using the unused processing power of machines across the network to decrypt the hashes.
 DNA requires a DNA manager and DNS Clients.
-DNA Manager allocate small tasks over the distributed network to be computed in the background.
+DNA Manager allocates small tasks over the distributed network to be computed in the background.

 #### Password Guessing

 The attacker uses the information extracted by initial phases and guess the password.
-Not common method and the rate of failure is high.
+Not a common method and the rate of success is low.

 ### USB Drive

-Attacker plug in an USB Drive that contain a password hacking tool.
+Attacker plug in a USB Drive that contains a password hacking tool.
 Windows Autorun feature allows running the application automatically, if enabled.

 ### Microsoft Authentication